Lightnet/baregunjsui/README.md

 # baregunjsui

+Created by: Lightnet

+# Required:
+ * nodejs
+ * npm

+# Code Languages:
+ * Babeljs es5/6/7 javascript
+ * javascript

 # Information:
   Design to be simple and to keep the files to bare minimal.
-By Using jquery and jquery-ui, gun.js and gun.js libraries.
-The auto build script compiler that is being used for this project is gulp, babel, webpack and other libraries to develop small but compact in some way.
-The script will have simple server setup.
+To build simple peer to peer database messages system by developing Security, Encryption, and Authorization.
+By using jquery and jquery-ui, gun.js and gun.js libraries as base line just for client and simple server setup.
+The project has auto build script compiler that is being used for gulp, babel, webpack and other libraries to develop small but compact file.
+It can be install npm (node package manager) by command line for easy setup.
 The database is develop mode that not yet config yet for production.
-Simple access and post message system.
-The project is to develop simple examples test how gun.js works for peer to peer database with Security, Encryption, and Authorization.
+Simple access and post and private message system.
+The project has some simple examples to how gun.js works for peer to peer database with sea.js.

+  Current mode Development / Debug mode that is not config for production yet.

 # Features:
  * Private Message (Simple)
  * SEA.js (Security, Encryption, Authorization) from gun.js